thesharsol/theshtify/readme.md

 <!-- [![Thesharsol notifyer](https://img.shields.io/badge/vaui-notif--js-1.0.0-brightgreen.svg)](https://www.npmjs.com/package/vaui-notif) -->
 ![MIT License](https://img.shields.io/npm/l/toastify-js)

-Thesharsol notifyer is a lightweight, vanilla JS toast notification library.
+Thesharsol notifyer is a lightweight, vanilla JS toast notification library.it is completely customisable, allowing you to adapt the graphics window perfectly to the design of your project

 ### Installation